-The Polish Chapter of the International Geosynthetics Society (IGS) has announced that EuroGeo7, the 7th European Regional Conference on Geosynthetics, will move on the calendar to 19 – 22 September 2021.
+The Polish Chapter of the International Geosynthetics Society (IGS) has announced that EuroGeo7, the 7th European Regional Conference on Geosynthetics, is moving to 4 – 7 September 2022.

-“The decision to postpone EuroGeo7 was made in the interest of the health and safety of everyone participating in the conference,” the organizers write in a 29 January 2021 announcement shared in social media.
+“The decision to postpone EuroGeo7 was made in the interest of the health and safety of everyone participating in the conference,” the organizers wrote in a 2 June 2021 post on LinkedIn.
 “The organizers of EuroGeo7 are working closely with partners and authorities and will announce a new schedule of extended deadlines shortly.
 Please keep visiting our website regularly.”

 Covid concerns have caused numerous events to move or go online.
-The IGS’s three regional conferences scheduled for 2020 were all moved, with GeoAmericas going virtual in October 2020, EuroGeo moving to this year, and GeoAsia 7 moving to November 2021.
+The IGS’s three regional conferences scheduled for 2020 were all moved, with GeoAmericas going virtual in October 2020, EuroGeo moving first to 2021 and now 2022, and GeoAsia 7 moving to April 2022.

 The quadrennial regional conferences offer an invaluable opportunity to engage leading international practitioners of geosynthetics and regional/local regulators, contractors, engineers, and researchers.
 Those interested in participating in EuroGeo will actually get a new opportunity with the new dates.
 Organizers will use the extra time to reopen some submission windows.
 Topics for the conference are listed below.